 New members are inducted with a full review of the governing legislation, procedural rules and court etiquette.
-Ethical duties of members are also carefully outlined.
+Ethical duties of members are also carefully outlined, as are evidential rules and the rules underlying natural justice.

 Administration

 The Tribunal's Case Manager, Ms Susan Knight has continued to efficiently co-ordinate all of the administration including the complex task of organising 5-member hearings, at various hearing venues.